 Companies employing specialists in many different areas know how important a competency management strategy is.
 Having a talent management system (TMS) not only helps to attract the best experts.
 It also creates development opportunities for experts and allows recruiters and sales departments to recommend specialists with competences that address customers’ needs.

-A competency management strategy at a company includes specialist competences, so-called hard competences, soft skills, and a wide spectrum of possible certification and development opportunities, including providing employees with interesting project challenges.
-Another challenge is attracting new talent to the company, that preferably meets customers’ requirements – and facilitating the entire recruitment process, for candidates as well as the company.
+A competency management strategy is a crucial factor in terms of achieving business goals, including in building human capital.
+The strategy includes learning and development specialists’ competences, so-called hard competences, soft skills, and a wide spectrum of possible certification and development opportunities, including providing employees with interesting project challenges.
+Another challenge for the human resources department is attracting new talent to the company, that preferably meets customers’ requirements – and facilitating the entire recruitment process, for candidates as well as the company.
 How to address all of these needs?
 Talent management systems come in handy.

-Talent management in a tech company – how do we do it at JCommerce?
+Talent management practices in a tech company – how do we do it at JCommerce?